smallmacro/smallmacro.github.io/README.md

 -  11.3.
 The strategy on mobile-first or desktop=first depends on the similarities between the PC design and mobile.
 And the implementation of it in `challenge2` project really works well.

 - 11.8
-  1. Safely munipulate the DOM by listening to the `DOMContenLoaded` event.
+  1. Safely manipulate the DOM by listening to the `DOMContenLoaded` event.

   2. Complete the basic ES6 syntax learning and use the `let` and  `arrow function`